 You should attend a minimum of two counselling sessions (mandatory) to discuss the implications of being a recipient of donor sperm.

 There is a minimum two week cooling off period once everything is in place, before treatment can begin.

 If you know someone who is willing to donate sperm for you, we can arrange everything for you and your donor.
 Your donor will also need to have a consultation with one of our fertility specialists and to attend a nurse education session.
 This session can be combined with yours or at a separate appointment.
-The donor (and his partner if he has one) will also need to have two counselling sessions and you will all need to attend an additional joint counselling session.
+The donor (and his partner if he has one) will also need to have two counselling sessions including a joint counselling session with you.